Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Entanglement distillation from bipartite quantum interactions

 such that $S_A\simeq A'$, and $S_B\simeq B'$.
 Strong duality holds by employing Slater's condition \cite{Wat15} (see also \cite{WD16a}).
 Thus, as indicated above, the optimal values of the primal and dual semi-definite programs, i.e., \eqref{eq:bi-rains-channel-sdp-primal} and \eqref{eq:bi-rains-channel-sdp}, respectively, are equal. \end{remark}

-The following proposition constitutes one of our main technical results, and an immediate corollary of it is that amortization does not enhance the bidirectional max-Rains information of a bidirectional quantum channel.
+The following proposition constitutes one of our main technical results, and an immediate corollary of it is that the bidirectional max-Rains information of a bidirectional quantum channel is an upper bound on the amortized max-Rains information of the same channel.